OlgaCarvalho/beautiful-jekyll/_posts/2022-11-14-how-to-build-a-simple-slack-bot.md

 First you need to download *ngrok* from its official website.

-This is a command line application, so you need to open a terminal and run `ngrok.exe http 3000`.
+This is a command line application, so you need to open a terminal and run `ngrok.exe http 3000`(I am doing this in Windows).

-Once it's opened, we'll see a screen like the one below.
+Once it's opened, you'll see a screen like the one below.

 ![ngrok](/assets/img/ngrok.png)